The Classic Smock£95.00

 The iconic traditional Fisherman's Classic Smock has been refined sympathetically to suit today's customer needs.
 Originally worn by seafarers and fishermen as a loose over garment to protect their knitted sweater, these garments were traditionally made from hardwearing cotton sailcloth.

 The Classic Smock from Yarmouth Oilskins has an open neck and two pockets, made in 100% cotton twill and with contrast taped vents and cuffs treatment.
 Garment washing gives a pre-worn look and feel and a 'lived in' touch.

 Yarmouth Oilskins has designed and manufactured quality workwear garments to the highest standards in Great Yarmouth, Great Britain for over 100 years.

 Family like working atmosphere

-Fabric Oeko-tex certified.
-This means it is free of harmful substances and safe for human health and the environment too.
+Fabrics are Oeko-tex certified.
+This means they are free of harmful substances and safe for human health and the environment too.